apache/james-project/src/adr/0048-cleanup-jmap-uploads.md

 ## Consequences

-Upon migrating to the `UploadRepository`, previous uploads will not be carried other.
+Upon migrating to the `UploadRepository`, previous uploads will not be carried over.
 No migration plan is provided as the impact is minimal.
 Upload prior this change will never be cleaned up.
-This is acceptable as JMAP implementation are marked as experimental.
+This is acceptable as JMAP implementations are marked as experimental.

 We can clean up attachment storage within the `mailbox-api` and its implementation: